 (4) Appointee of Commissioner:

-(a) The Commissioner shall appoint a representative to serve on the board of directors of each educational collaborative.
+(a) The Commissioner shall appoint a liaison to serve on the board of directors of each educational collaborative.

-(b) The Commissioner's appointee shall be provided with all information presented to the collaborative board of directors and such other information as the Commissioner's appointee may request to fulfill the responsibilities of the position.
+(b) The Commissioner's liaison shall be provided with all information presented to the collaborative board of directors and such other information as the Commissioner's appointee may request to fulfill the responsibilities of the position.

-(c) The Commissioner's appointee shall be an active member of the board of directors with full voting rights and responsibilities.

 50.05: Training

 (1) Training Requirement: Each appointed representative shall complete training provided or approved by the Department.